Ominous weather looms as NASA set to resume human spaceflight with SpaceX takeoff

 Musk and Bridenstine, wearing protective face masks due to the coronavirus pandemic, were present at the building to join the two astronauts, who did not wear face masks.
 The astronauts then emerged from the building, waved to family members and onlookers including Vice President Mike Pence and hopped into a Tesla vehicle to drive to the launch pad.

-After giving thumbs-up signs at the launch pad, the duo made their way up a 265-foot-tall (80-meters) to the crew access arm, a bridge that leads to the capsule atop the Falcon 9 rocket, and were strapped into their Crew Dragon seats.
+After giving thumbs-up signs at the launch pad, the duo made their way up a 265-foot-tall (80-meters) tower to the crew access arm, a bridge that leads to the capsule atop the Falcon 9 rocket.
+They were then strapped into their Crew Dragon seats before the hatch was closed ahead of the planned takeoff.

 The astronauts are scheduled to blast off from the same launch pad used in 2011 by NASA’s final space shuttle flight, piloted by Hurley.
-President Donald Trump was scheduled to visit Florida’s Cape Canaveral to view the launch.

 Over the past nine years, NASA astronauts have had to hitch rides into orbit aboard Russia’s Soyuz spacecraft.

-For Musk, Wednesday’s launch represents another milestone for the reusable rockets his company pioneered to make spaceflight less costly and frequent.
+For Musk, Wednesday’s launch represents another milestone for the reusable rockets his Hawthorne, California-based company pioneered to make spaceflight less costly and frequent.
 It would also mark the first time that commercially developed space vehicles - owned and operated by a private entity rather than NASA - have carried Americans into orbit.

 “This is a dream come true for me and everyone at SpaceX,” Musk said on a NASA video feed ahead of the launch.
 “When starting at SpaceX in 2002, I really did not think this day would occur.”